semgrep/semgrep-docs/docs/running-rules.md

 ## Next steps

-Find out how to contribute to [Semgrep Registry](https://github.com/returntocorp/semgrep-rules) by reading [Contributing rules](/contributing/contributing-to-semgrep-rules-repository/) guide.
+Find out how to contribute to [Semgrep Registry](https://github.com/returntocorp/semgrep-rules) by reading the [Contributing rules](/contributing/contributing-to-semgrep-rules-repository/) guide.

 ## Number of Semgrep Registry rules